The purpose of this page is to make sure the application process is fully understood.

-- Capital requirements
+- Capital Requirements

+An application pack is required to be submitted together with all the relevant documents.
 An application will not be considered complete if there are any outstanding documents.

 The application pack must consist of:

-- Application Fee
+- Application Fee;

-- Application Form
+- Application Form;

-- Financial projections for the next 3 years
+- Financial Projections for the next 3 years;

-- Profit and loss account
+- Profit and Loss account;

-- Balance sheet
+- Balance Sheet;

-- Risk methodology and/or threat assessment matrix
+- Risk methodology and/or threat assessment matrix;

-- Mapping assessment of how the application meets the relevant legislative threshold requirements (i.e. statutory/regulatory criteria for licensing under relevant Act/s)
+- Mapping assessment of how the application meets the relevant legislative threshold requirements (i.e. statutory/regulatory criteria for licensing under relevant Act); and

 - Any other document the applicant considers the GFSC should take into consideration as part of the application.